BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 # Patterns to avoid observables

-As these examples are very simple let me summarise the learning in with a broader view.
+As these examples are very simple let me summarise the learning with a broader view.

 ## Where to subscribe